-For a constant $t \in \mathbb{N}$ , we consider the problem of counting the number of t-cliques mod 2 in a given graph.
+For a constant $t \in \mathbb{N}$, we consider the problem of counting the number of t-cliques mod 2 in a given graph.
 We show that this problem is not easier than determining whether a given graph contains a t-clique, and present a simple worst-case to average-case reduction for it.
 The reduction runs in linear time when graphs are presented by their adjacency matrices, and average-case is with respect to the uniform distribution over graphs with a given number of vertices.

-Correction (July 16th, 2020): It turns out that the foregoing results were previously obtained by Boix-Adsera, Brennan, and Bresler (FOCS'19), using a slightly more complex worst-case to average-case reduction.
+The foregoing results were previously obtained by Boix-Adsera, Brennan, and Bresler (FOCS'19), using a more complex worst-case to average-case reduction.
+The current note has the advantage of providing a short and self-contained presentation of the foregoing results.